 Modeled operating result after rollout:

-That follows the same economic pattern seen in other AI automation ROI examples: the ROI case is strongest when the workflow is high-frequency, structurally repetitive, and currently consuming professional-level time.
+That follows the same pattern seen in other AI automation ROI examples: ROI is strongest when the workflow is high-frequency, structurally repetitive, and currently consuming professional-level time.

 The payback model keeps the custom-build case tied to visible PM-hours recovered, scoped integration work, and a measurable post-rollout review burden.